 Technology plays a key role in the effectiveness of any organization’s Human Resources department.
 When you partner with Brooks Financial Group (BFG), you will gain access to programs that align with your Benefit Integration platform, creating a “total solution” management tool.

 Having a trusted Human Resources and Compensation advisor can also help alleviate many of the demands placed on your time and resources.
 At BFG our Human Resources and Compensation advisors can help you in a number of areas including technology, compliance, compensation, and employee relations.

 Wellness Programming and Consulting

 This important component is often overlooked and not given the attention necessary to assure enterprise population health is consistent with the overall benefit package objectives.
-Wellness Programming has grown enormously over the past 5 years as employers are able measure results and improvements to their population health, morale and productivity.
+Wellness Programming has grown enormously in recent years as employers are able measure results and improvements to their population health, morale and productivity.
 Recently, data exhibited that financial stress has an impact on physical health and thus new initiatives have even led to Financial Wellness programs that assist employees in defining budgets, understanding basic cash flow, creating reserve accounts and much more.